saisrikark/calc/README.md

 # calc
 a terminal based calculator using go and cobra

+This is a personal exercise to learn cobra and create a terminal application keeping in mind good programming practices for go.

 Dependencies
 Make sure you have the go compiler installed https://go.dev/doc/install